-35 What powers do these mechanisms have?
+What powers do these mechanisms have?
 Are the decisions rendered by the relevant bodies enforceable?

-The Office of the Human Rights Defender of Armenia has a Department of Civil, Socio-Economic and Cultural Rights Protection, a Standing Committee on Protection of Human Rights and Public Affairs in the National Assembly (parliament) of Armenia and The Health and Labour Inspectorate, which are more investigative bodies and their decisions are not rendered enforceable by the relevant bodies.
+The Office of the Human Rights Defender of Armenia contains the Department of Civil, Socio-Economic and Cultural Rights Protection, a Standing Committee on Protection of Human Rights and Public Affairs in the National Assembly and the Health and Labour Inspectorate, which are investigative bodies.
+Their decisions are not rendered enforceable by the relevant bodies.